Competitive

 Social Development

-Emotional Development
+Psychological Development

 PASC will leverage the team functions and guiding principles of play, as provided by US Soccer, to ensure players have a comprehensive game understanding and are equipped for the next level of their developmental pathway.